 Stovetop

-- Rinse and drain 1 pound of dried split peas
+- Rinse and drain 1 pound of dried split peas.

-- Add a small amount of vegetable broth to prevent sticking
+- Add a small amount of vegetable broth to prevent sticking.

-- Add all herbs and seasonings
+- Add all the herbs and seasonings.

-- Add carrots, celery, and potatoes
+- Add the carrots, celery, and potatoes.

-- Add bay leaf
+- Add the bay leaf.

-- Add split peas
+- Add the split peas.

-- Pour vegetable broth over the top of all the ingredients
+- Pour vegetable broth over the top of all the ingredients.

-- Stir
+- Stir the ingredients together.

-- The split peas will breakdown and create a creamy broth
+- The split peas will breakdown and create a creamy broth.

 Instant Pot